HAWKEYE-Group/UrbanLF/Readme.md

 ### Depth Estimation

+Only UrbanLF-Syn has ground truth disparity with range [−0.47,1.55] pixels between adjacent views.

 #### Dataset Splitting

+We create a new test set to avoid the disparity data leakage owing to data sharing among benchmarks and provide maximum and minimum disparity value.

 | Dataset     | Train | Val  | Test |
 | ----------- | ----- | ---- | ---- |
 | UrbanLF-Syn | 170   | 30   | 30   |

 #### Data Link